A Brief History of Bella Sara

 While it is true that age can add value, it does not mean that age will add value.
 It has been over 10 years since Bella Sara cards have discontinued.
 If age were a true factor for value, then prices would have steadily increased throughout the last 10 years.
 To the contrary, the price increase is still a recent change to the market.

 Similarly, rarity can add value, but it does not mean that rarity will add value.
 The more frequent a card surfaces for sale or trade, the more its value decreases.
 So, a higher rarity scale does not automatically mean that a higher price paid is justified.
 Winter Festival promos, for example, are of a higher rarity.
 They surface for sale or trade at least once a year.
-It might feel that Winter Festival promos don't appear often enough, but the fact that they are still circulating demonstrates that the supply is not as limited as it appears to be.

 How Do We Combat High Prices as a Community?